 - Weapons that heal you

 This is a high-armor build that can absorb plenty of damage and act as the group vanguard during large-scale firefights.
 You should focus on boosting armor and HP as high as it can go — but specifically focus on armor, because you can get more armor than health in The Division 2.
-Armor is also your first line of defense; as long as it’s intact your health can’t be damaged at all.
+Armor is also your first line of defense; as long as it’s intact your health can’t be damaged.

 This is a good build for beginners, as it can help keep you alive even if you make a mistake, or get flanked (which happens often in The Division 2).